opencomputeproject/HWMgmt-OCP-Profiles/docpubs/docs-to-convert/ExampleDocs/docs/HowToPublish.md

 # Clone the DocPublication repository

 Clone the DMTF DocPublication repository.

+The repository contains the build scripts.
+For OCP, use

+- tools/pandoc-wrapper-ocp.sh
+- tools/product-docs-ocp.sh

-This repository contains a docs-to-convert/ExampleDocs/doc/HowToPort.md.
-This document which describes the files needed to be add or modified to publish for another organization.
+The repository also contains the HowToPort document (docs-to-convert/ExampleDocs/doc/HowToPort.md).
+This document which describes how the *-ocp.sh files are modified from the original *.sh files.

-# Copy the files
+# Copy the files from the Profiles repository

-This folder contains the files described in the HowToPort document.

-The following files in this folder should be copied into their corresponding directories
+Copy the following files from the ./docpubs folder into the corresponding directories in the above clone.

 - css/ocp.css
 - images/ocp-logo.jpg
 - templates/ocp-html.template

+There is this example Markdown document and its config file.

-- tools/pandoc-wrapper.sh
+- docs-to-convert/ExampleDocs/docs/HowToPublish.md
-- tools/product-docs.sh
+- docs-to-convert/ExampleDocs/cfg/HowToPublish.dsp.cfg

 # Publish

-1. Execute the command
+1. Execute the command from the modified clone's root

 	```
 	./tools/produce-docs.sh